Position Sizing Based on Confidence Intervals

 Let’s say you’ve had 20 trades with a +0.5R average return.

-With a small sample, your confidence interval is wide — meaning the true EV could be much lower (or higher).
+With a small sample, your confidence interval is wide — meaning the true EV could be much lower (or higher) — but in sizing, only the downside matters.
+Upside surprises don’t blow up accounts; downside surprises do.
+Plan around the lower bound.

 You shouldn’t size up until your edge is statistically stable.